 Vitamin D is a fat-soluble vitamin.
 Two different primary forms exist, vitamin D2 (ergocalciferol) is derived from plant sources, whereas vitamin D3 (cholecalciferol) is the form that is present in animals and humans.
 Both share the same characteristic triene moiety, but they differ in the structures of their side chains.
 Vitamin D is generated from a steroid precursor in the skin upon exposure to sunlight.
 Through a photochemical reaction driven by UVB radiation, 7-dehydrocholesterol undergoes a sigmatropic rearrangement, which results in breaking of the steroid B-ring, followed by thermal shifting and E/Z isomerization of the conjugated double bonds to provide the characteristic vitamin D structure (Figure 1).
 Vitamin D is then transported from the skin to other parts of the body, mainly bound to vitamin D binding protein (DBP).

-Fig. 1 Photochemical production of vitamin D.
+Figure 1: Photochemical production of vitamin D

 Despite the difference in the side chains of vitamins D2 and D3, their metabolism and the biological actions of the main metabolites are very similar.
 Vitamin D undergoes two subsequent hydroxylations to convert it into the active substance.
 These hydroxylations are mediated by cytochrome P450 (CYP) enzymes.
 The first hydroxylation occurs in the liver, where 25-hydroxyvitamin D [25(OH)D or calcidiol] is formed; this is the main circulating form of vitamin D. A second hydroxylation in the kidneys converts it into the biologically active form, the hormone 1,25-dihydroxyvitamin D [1,25(OH)D or calcitriol].
 Blood levels of calcitriol are usually very low, and it has a short lifetime.